itpp-labs/website-addons/website_multi_company/doc/index.rst

 In the latter case ``dbfilter`` is used, though it's not flexible enough.

-For TESTING purpose you can use following configuration:
+For TESTING purpose you can use the following configuration:

 * dbfilter: ^%d$
 * database name: example